Willi Castro Player Props: Twins vs. Tigers

-The Minnesota Twins, including Willi Castro (.237 on-base percentage in past 10 games, 77 points below season-long percentage), battle starter Will Vest and the Detroit Tigers at Target Field, Sunday at 2:10 PM ET.
+Willi Castro -- with a slugging percentage of .278 in his past 10 games (including zero home runs) -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the mound, on June 23 at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Tigers.
+He had a one-hit performance in his previous game (1-for-4) against the Red Sox.

 Willi Castro Game Info & Props vs. the Tigers